-Roman Road Trust is looking for a CEO to lead the organisation into the next stage of its evolution as a pioneering citizen-led regeneration organisation.
+Roman Road Trust is looking for a Director to lead the organisation into the next stage of its evolution as a pioneering citizen-led regeneration organisation.

-This is a varied role with scope for flexibility but successfully candidates must demonstrate a passion for community and the built environment – the intersection between people and place.
+This is a varied role with scope for flexibility but successfully candidates should demonstrate a passion for community and the built environment – the intersection between people and place.

 About Roman Road Trust